Global Internships in Europe

-Students may choose between a 3- or 6-credit intern internship (FRE/ITA 4980A or through your department) under the advisement of the Department of Languages and Literature and their Academic Dean/Advisor.
-Students may also discuss academic internships within their home department with their major advisor or chair, which may have different requirements.
+Students may choose between a 3- or 6-credit intern internship under the advisement of the Department of Languages and Literature and their Academic Dean/Advisor.
+Students may also discuss academic internships with their academic advisor or chair for credit within their major course course offerings, which may carry different requirements.

-Six-Credit International Internship (Semester or Summer): FRE/ITA 4980A
+Six-Credit International Internship (Semester in Rome, or Summer in Paris or Rome): FRE/ITA 4980A

-The six-credit international internship will last for the entirety of your semester program, spanning all 15 weeks.
+The six-credit international internship will last for the entirety of your semester program, spanning all 15 weeks, or over the course of both summer sessions in Paris or Rome (Summer Session I and II).

 Time Commitment: 270 hours

-Three-Credit International Internship (Semester in Paris or Summer in Paris or Rome)
+Three-Credit International Internship (Semester in Paris, or Summer in Paris or Rome): FRE/ITA 4980A

 Time Commitments: 135 hours

-Students will be graded on a combination of written work, hours completed and supervisor evaluations throughout the semester.
+Academic Expectations: Students n FRE/ITA 4980A will be graded on a combination of written work, hours completed and supervisor evaluations throughout the semester.

 - Journal Assignment